 Yes!
 We do order extra t-shirts, and they will be available for the sale during summer camp hours for $10 per shirt (subject to availability.)

 19) Where should campers report in the mornings?

 If your child is attending Before Camp Care (7:30-9:00 A.M.), then he or she should report to the Connolly Center (Gym) located between the main building and CVS.
-Otherwise, all campers and parents/guardians should report to the main entrance of the school (off Elm Street).
+Otherwise, all campers and parents/guardians should report to the main entrance of the DeJoy Primary Education Building (between the Connolly Gym and Main School building).
 A message board will instruct you as to where your child's camp will be held, and Camp Administrators will also be stationed near the front doors to answer your camp questions.
 You will receive a reminder email the week before camp begins which will also detail this information.

 20) Do I need to sign my child in and out of camp each day?

 You must sign your child in and out of camp each day.
 Campers arriving before 8:55 A.M. will need to check in to Before Camp Care, and there will be a charge.
 After 8:55 A.M., campers will need to be signed in to their appropriate camps by parents and/or guardians.
 Campers will also need to be signed out of their camps in the afternoons.
 If you have not picked up your child by 3:05 P.M., he/she will be checked into After Camp Care, and there will be a charge.
 YOU WILL NEED TO ACCOMPANY YOUR CHILD INTO AND OUT OF THE BUILDING EACH CAMP DAY.
 This policy ensures the safety of your child at all times.

 Please let us know in advance if there are any issues with people who are not allowed to pick up your child.
 Our camp administrators and teachers need to be made aware of any special circumstances.

 21) What if my child needs to take daily medication?